top of page

 Gavin Grant

 Chair of Trustees since 2014, Gavin is also Wiltshire Councillor for Malmesbury and a Town Councillor and has lived with his family in Malmesbury since 2004.
-He retired as CEO of the RSPCA in February 2014.
+He retired as CEO of the RSPCA in 2014.
 He was UK Chairman of global public relations consultancy Burson-Marsteller, joining in in 1999 from The Body Shop International where he was global head of communications and public affairs, working with company founders Anita and Gordon Roddick.
-Gavin, chairs Wiltshire Council's Area Board Local Youth Network and is a Director of the Malmesbury Town Team.
+Gavin chairs Wiltshire Council's Area Board Local Youth Network and is a Director of the Malmesbury Town Team.

 Richard Dodridge.jpeg